The Lerch $\Phi$ Analytic Continuation: Lerch extension

-For the full Lerch $\Phi$ series, we need the analytic continuation of the sum of the Hurwitz zeta functions.
-Like before, for non-negative integer $k$ and every $m$ the below formula holds when $\Re{(b)}>-2$: \\ We could've also obtained this sum more easily using equation \eqrefe{Hurwitz} as a shortcut.\\
+For the full Lerch $\Phi$ series, the sum of the Hurwitz zeta functions needs to extended to values of $k$ other than the positive integers.
+Like before, for non-negative integer $k$ and every $z$ the below formula holds when $\Re{(b)}>-2$,